ankitbha/fieldformer/README.md

 ## Data

-The current repository includes the data files expected by the training and evaluation scripts:
+The current repository includes the code to generate data files expected by the training and evaluation scripts:

 ```text
 data/heat_periodic_dataset_sharp.npz